Ed.D. in Educational Leadership

 |EDLD 7332||Instr Theory/Applications (can sub for EDAD 6383)||3|

 |EDAD 6380||Exec Ldrshp- Superintendents||3|

 EDLD 8033 must be taken at least three times for a minimum total of nine hours.
 Once enrolled in this course, the student must enroll in it until graduation.

 Note: The 12 hours of cognate can vary based on candidate interests and goals.
-Additional requirements are needed to obtain a Texas Superintendent certification.
+Additional requirements are needed to obtain a Texas Principal or Superintendent certification.